User Switching in WordPress and Testing User Accounts

 The Contributor role is not allowed to manage Tags or Categories so you won't see those menu links.
 You also won't be able to see content written by other users.

-We find the User Switching plugin to be an enormously helpful tool.
+We find the User Testing feature to be an enormously helpful tool.
 If any PublishPress user has questions, we can see this site through their eyes.
 This enables us to quickly find problems that might not be obvious to us as administrators.
+Give PublishPress Capabilities a test today.